Michael-Gardner/HPCC-Platform/initfiles/DOCUMENTATION.rst

 Install process internals
 =========================

-The install-init process makes use of 3 bash functions along with the hpcc_common functions.
+The install-init process makes use of 3 bash functions along with the hpcc-common functions.

 *installConfs*
   Used to copy config files into place if they do not exist.
 It will not replacean existing file.